Skip to content

 Example2:

-To display error logs, from a specific asset, use:
+To display error logs, from a specific connector, use:

 -addTraceLog topic=log/ethernetip/err level=Error messageContains=assetID